Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Agent profile

-Local worker runtime
+Local agent runtime

 The runtime needs to heartbeat, poll, claim, execute, report activity, and finish every claimed session.